 Over a period it is fair to say, objectively, that some positive developments and changes have been implemented to support one-parent families.
 The back-to-work family dividend is a policy change I very much supported in 2015 to ensure those who had been out of the workforce for a considerable period would be financially supported to get back to work.
 Much discussion has taken place in this Chamber and the Lower House about the impact of the one-family payment measures when they were introduced in 2013 and the structure was changed.

 As the Indecon report has demonstrated, some one-parent families have become financially better off and accessed opportunities in the workplace over a period for a range of reasons.
-I had a detailed look at the Indecon report earlier and it is fair to say that while there are some positives in it, there are also some negatives.
+I had a detailed look at the Indecon report earlier and while there are some positives in it, there are also some negatives.
 In accepting that there are some positives and that the experience of a good number of individuals has been extremely positive, the universal experience has not been positive.
-A significant number of lone parents have benefited from the measures and there is evidence support that claim, but I think the Minister would acknowledge that much more work needs to be undertaken by the Department and the system in general to ensure there will be tailored supports in place for lone parents because they are not a homogenous, monolithic group; they are human beings with their own difficulties and challenges.
+A significant number of lone parents have benefited from the measures and there is evidence to support that claim, but I think the Minister would acknowledge that much more work needs to be undertaken by the Department and the system in general to ensure there will be tailored supports in place for lone parents because they are not a homogenous, monolithic group; they are human beings with their own difficulties and challenges.
 I welcome the remarks made by the Minister about tailoring and customising supports for lone parents because the system does not capture every single experience in the way we might like.

 I was particularly drawn to a remark made by the authors of the Indecon report which stated many of the individuals surveyed said a job had helped them to make more money, develop new skills and improve confidence and, importantly, the well-being of lone parents and their children.